MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 <br>

-Use this decision tree to determine your tenant’s path to meeting the **tenant** prerequisites
+Use this decision tree to determine your tenant’s path to meeting the **tenant** requirements

 ![Image of the M365 decision tree](media/sss-decision-tree-2.png)